 5. Get professional photos

-Work with your real estate agent to schedule a photo shoot to capture marketing photos of your home.
+Work with your real estate agent to schedule a photographer to capture marketing photos of your home.
 High-quality photos are critical, since maximizing your home’s online appeal can make all the difference between a quick sale or a listing that languishes.

 Some real estate agents build professional photography and virtual online tours into their suite of services.
 If they don’t, though, you might want to seek a photographer out on your own.
-The fee for professional photography will vary based on the size of your home, its location and how long it takes to shoot.
+The fee for professional photography will vary based on the size of your home, its location and how long it takes to shoot the property.

 6. Put your house on the market